jadianes/data-science-your-way/sentiment/codementor.md

 ## Weighting          : term frequency (tf)
 ```

 We end up with just 85 terms.
-The close that value is to 1, the more terms we will have in our `sparse` object, since the number of documents we need a term to be in is smaller.
+The closer that value is to 1, the more terms we will have in our `sparse` object, since the number of documents we need a term to be in is smaller.

 Now we want to convert this matrix into a data frame that we can use to train a classifier in the next section.